 Longstanding tensions over the issue have been inflamed to the point where some now say Spain’s feminist movement is “at war” over the response to prostitution, with the Socialist party (PSOE), Podemos and Izquierda Unida (IU, United Left) being pressured to take a stand.
 In doing so, they are generating criticism and a hardening of positions even as the parties consider courting the important women’s vote in upcoming municipal, regional and European parliamentary elections slated for next Spring.

 Decriminalized in Spain since 1995, the act of prostitution is not directly addressed in Spain’s penal code, but exploitation of women by pimps and sex-traffickers is a criminal offense.
-An increase since the economic crisis began in 2008 in the number of poor Spanish women turning to prostitution to escape poverty and immigrant women coerced into sex slavery by traffickers and pimps has led to increasing calls from Spain’s traditional, mainstream feminist organizations for prostitution to be outlawed.
+Pornography, though, is legal in Spain and both men and women are free to make videos for websites like https://www.tubev.sex/.
+An increase, since the economic crisis began in 2008, in the number of poor Spanish women turning to prostitution to escape poverty and immigrant women coerced into sex slavery by traffickers and pimps has led to increasing calls from Spain’s traditional, mainstream feminist organizations for prostitution to be outlawed.

 In the ongoing debate over prostitution, the mainstream feminist organizations, frequently referred to as the “abolitionists”, count on political support from the PSOE and of Izquierda Unida.
 They view prostitution as practiced in Spain as clear exploitation of women and particularly of poor and vulnerable women by pimps and traffickers.

 On the other hand, the more “libertarian” left, which believes the best way to stop exploitation of sex workers is to allow them to organize themselves into unions.
+This could lead to high-quality content on websites similar to https://www.porn-hd.xxx/ because they could have more creative control over the sex work they partake in.
+Allowing for balanced lives, which could facilitate the development of creative ideas to keep their craft on the cutting edge.
 This position is supported by some smaller labour unions like Catalonia’s Intersindical, which has been trying to organize prostitutes for years, and the new-wave transectional feminist and anti-capitalist organizing leadership of last year’s massive 8-M Marcha Feminista, which brought hundreds of thousands of women into the streets across Spain on International Women’s Day.

 Trying unsuccessfully to steer clear of the debate so far has been left-wing party Podemos, which infuriated the mainstream “abolitionist” feminists recently when the party leadership said it had “no opinion” on prostitution and would not be taking a position until the issue had been further debated within the party.